mpmcclur/R-projects/Finance: Trade and Volatility of Soft Commodities/README.md

 2. Determine how revenue and/or expenses move in time, and, if possible, identify the drivers of a commodity.
 Each commodity has different drivers that increase or decrease revenue.
 3. How much capital is need to penetrate into this market?
 4. Briefly explore the financial portfolio of the commodity of choice.

+# Financial Analytics Techniques Used
+1. Kernel density function and normalized commodity prices to detect the presence of multicollinearity.
+2. Intercept and log graphs to characterize the volatility of each commodity.
+3. Loss analysis to predict profits and charactertize kurtosis (volatility).
+4. Tangency portfolios (Markowitz efficiency portfolio frontier for expected market returns) and leverage analyses.